On the tropical Lefschetz-Hopf trace formula: Preliminaries

 \subsection{Hyperplane sections}

-A special case of \autoref{eq:intersectfunctiongeneral} that we will use briefly is when $N = U_{1,N+1}$, the unique loopless matroid of rank $1$.
-In this case, $\Sigma_N = \{\mathbf{0}\}$.
+A special case of \autoref{eq:intersectfunctiongeneral} that we will use briefly is when $Q = U_{1,N+1}$ is the unique loopless matroid of rank $1$ with ground set $E$.
+In this case, $\Sigma_Q = \{\mathbf{0}\}$.
 Given any loopless matroid $M$, let $M^{\leq i}$ denote the matroid whose flats are the flats of $M$ of rank at most $i$ as well as $E$ (called the $i$-th \emph{truncation} of $M$).
 Indeed, this defines a matroid by an obvious check of axioms or by the following observation.

-\begin{lemma} Let $M$ be a loopless matroid and set $N = U_{1,N+1}$.
+\begin{lemma} Let $M$ be a loopless matroid and set $Q = U_{1,N+1}$.
 Then the intermediate matroids $M_i$ from \autoref{eq:intersectfunctiongeneral} are equal to $M^{\leq i}$ for all $i = 0, \dots, s$. \end{lemma}

-\begin{proof} This is straightforward using \autoref{eq:intermediatematroids} and $\rk_N(S) = 1$ for all $S \neq \emptyset$. \end{proof}
+\begin{proof} This is straightforward using \autoref{eq:intermediatematroids} and $\rk_Q(S) = 1$ for all $S \neq \emptyset$. \end{proof}

 As mentioned before, the intermediate matroids $M_i$ should be thought of as generic hyperplane sections.
-This can be made precise tropically by the following statement.
+This can be made precise tropically by the following statement, which is originally proven in \cite[Lemma 5.1]{HK-LogConcavityCharacteristic}.
+As a warm-up, we include a short proof based on the construction from \autoref{eq:intersectfunctiongeneral} and \autoref{eq:functioningeneral}.

 \begin{lemma} Let $H$ denote the standard hyperplane in $\R^N$.
 For $i = 0, \dots, n$, we have

 \end{lemma}

 \begin{proof} By induction, it is sufficient to prove $H \cdot \Sigma_M = \Sigma_{M^{\leq n-1}}$.
 Setting